Infection Control Statement

 - Clinical staff are provided with aprons, several different types and sizes of gloves and goggles/face shields as necessary.

-- Reception staff are provided with gloves for the handling of sample pots and sharps bins
+- Reception staff are provided with masks and gloves for the handling of sample pots and sharps bins or if face to face with the patients and waiting areas/ confined spaces.

 - Clinical waste is categorised and stored in line with our waste management policy and collected weekly, waste transfer sheets are stored and archived for 5 years.
 Administration teams.